Friday, June 24, 2016

 Magaña boats out of service May 2016

-Over a period of ten years the UltraMar has added more and larger ships to their fleet, while the older Magaña transportation company retained their original vessels.
-The once familiar white, blue and red ferry boats were repainted in 2012 with what was light-heartedly referred to as the Barney-Boat colours of purple and green.
-It was an attempt to ‘jazz up’ the image of the aging ships, and attract more customers.
-Sadly the new colours didn’t improve the ride or the service.
+Over a period of ten years, the UltraMar has added more and larger ships to its fleet, while the older Magaña transportation company retained its original vessels.
+The once familiar white, blue, and red ferry boats were repainted in 2012 with what was light-heartedly referred to as the Barney-Boat colours of purple and green.
+It was an attempt to ‘jazz up’ the image of the aging ships and attract more customers.
+Sadly, the new colours didn’t improve the ride or the service.

 But the most fascinating ship owned by the Magaña transportation company is the Sultana del Mar.

-We have written about her before as islanders such as Vivian Reynaldo, Dan Kane, Abby and Neil Fox, and boat captain Javier Velázquez Euan have shared their personal stories about traveling to Isla Mujeres back in the day.
+We have written about her before, as islanders such as Vivian Reynaldo, Dan Kane, Abby and Neil Fox, and Captain Javier Velázquez Euan have shared their personal stories about traveling to Isla Mujeres back in the day.

 Mario Burgos Sánchez

 There are more stories about the Sultana del Mar posted on the Facebook page Recuerdeos de Isla Mujeres.
-Islander Cuauhtémoc Zufita Landero in collaboration with our local historian Fidel Villanueva Madrid have been adding fascinating narratives about Isla’s past.
+Islander Cuauhtémoc Zufita Landero in collaboration with our local historian Fidel Villanueva Madrid, has been adding fascinating narratives about Isla’s past.

 Of particular interest to me is the story about Mario Burgos Sánchez, Carpintero de Ribera, the master carpenter who built the hull of the Sultana del Mar with ‘good wood, the right tools, and his hands.’